joeblau/teslaapi.io/vehicles/commands.md

 {% endapi-method-summary %}

 {% api-method-description %}
-Start vehicle keyless driving mode.
+Start vehicle key-less driving mode.
 The vehicle must be placed in drive within 2 minutes of the response.
 {% endapi-method-description %}

 {% api-method-spec %}